Start typing to search

 The Church of Sweden Award

-2009: Mannen som älskade Yngve, regi: Stian Kristiansen
+2009: Mannen som älskade Yngve, dir: Stian Kristiansen

 Young People’s Jury for Film Award